A Two-Part Blog Series

 - Sour gas: natural gas containing >4 ppm hydrogen sulfide (H2S)

 - Hydraulic Fracturing: the process of using high-pressure water to break up formations of rock (shale and sandstone) to release gas and oil contained within it.
 Water is injected at tremendous pressure (up to 12,000 psi) to fracture the rock.
-Sand is injected with the water and serves to keep the fractured rock permeable so that hydrocarbons can flow freely from the rock matrix out to the collection pipe.
+Sand is injected with the water and keeps the fractured rock permeable so that hydrocarbons can flow freely from the rock matrix out to the collection pipe.

 - Odorant: the chemical compound added to natural gas when it enters a distribution system for retail customers.
 As natural gas is odorless, the odorant is added to help with leak detection.